"You've got to be kidding me!" Jasper shouted. "They've gone too far this time! Someone needs to inform the media!"

 Rose sneered.
 "But we do have Spirit of Halloween.
 It looks like someone picked his clothes from the clearance bin."

 Bella didn't register Mr. Hobbs talking and her classmates leaving the room.
 She was preoccupied with memorizing every detail of Edward's face.
 She wondered what would have happened had he lived long enough to become king.
-Would he have restored Forks to its former glory or led the kingdom astray like his father?
+Would he have restored Forks to its former glory or led the kingdom astray like his uncle?
 Bella took one last look at Edward and turned to leave.
 There was no sense worrying about what could have been.
 Edward was dead and there was nothing anyone could do to change that.

 Bella was about to go looking for her classmates when Emmett jumped out from behind a suit of armor.